MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/readiness-tools.md

 There are different ways you can deploy and run the Readiness Toolkit within your organization without significant planning or investment in time.
 The Readiness Toolkit does not require database infrastructure, but you can export report data to SQL Server to create interactive Power BI reports for high scale reporting and custom analysis.

 While the Readiness Toolkit is designed for on-premises use, add-in adoption information, which is optional, requires access to a publicly available web service.
-If you can't use this web service in your environment, you can find third party add-in adoption information on the [Ready for Modern Desktop](https://developer.microsoft.com/windows/ready-for-windows#/) website.

 For more information, see [Use the Readiness Toolkit to assess application compatibility for Microsoft 365 Apps](readiness-toolkit-application-compatibility-microsoft-365-apps.md).